Jeff-Oliver/age-of-congress/README.md

 The goal of this project is to create an interactive dashboard to explore congressional demographics in the United States.

 ## Overview
 The bioguide dataset was downloaded as a .zip file containing a file for each member of congress throughout history.
-This resulted in a dataset of over 13,000 .json files that contained nested data with inconsistent structure between files.\
+This resulted in a dataset of over 13,000 .json files that contained nested data with inconsistent structure between files.

 This inconsistent structure required the use of NoSQL (Not Only SQL) that can handle a non-relational database.
 MongoDB was chosen as the platform to for extracting the data for visualization.

+Mongo DB was selected to parse the data.
+The number of congresses to include in this analysis was the 90th to present day.
+This range was selected because it is after Hawaii and Alaska were admitted into the union and standardizes to the current makeup of the United States.
+No Dakota Territory worry about &#128521;

+Term start and end dates do not always align with the start and end dates of the congress itself.
+Member would join at non-standard dates by resignation, dying, special elections or appointments.
+The reason for these non-standard dates is most often found in the member's bioguide biography.
+Extracting this data using an AI model resulted in unacceptable errors which were not included here.

+These edge cases were manually updated by using Excel and the bioguide information in an unfortunate brute force method.

 ## Technologies Used